 Salmonella: Dogs are at risk of contracting Salmonella just like humans.
 And the owners or caretakers of dogs who feed raw eggs to them can also catch this disease from their dogs.

 Biotin Deficiency: Raw egg whites have an enzyme that bonds up biotin and stops the absorption of biotin into the body.
 So continued serving of uncooked egg whites can also lead to a biotin deficiency and can be then problematic.
 While these side effects are uncommon, most veterinarians recommend cooking eggs is the best option than feeding raw eggs.

 The boiled or cooked eggs make excellent delights or nutritional complements for dogs.
-Eggs are not only a healthy and nourishing food for dogs; they can even help to relax upset stomachs.
-So adding eggs in dog’s snack is a step towards healthy and a tasty choice.
+Eggs are not only healthy and nourishing food for dogs; they can even help to relax upset stomachs.
+So adding eggs in a dog’s snack is a step towards healthy and a tasty choice.

 Giving eggs to dogs daily is not a good idea.
 So how many eggs can a dog eat?
 As with any food item, moderation is key.
 Eggs, if eaten too much, can cause health issues for your dog.
 Feeding a small dog one or two eggs per week is acceptable.
 For larger dogs, you can add two or three eggs in a week to their diet.

 As usual, the normal caveat applies, take a well-balanced approach to your dog’s diet.